 Each option, as spelled out by Koral, has its own risks and rewards.

 For those board members or executives that want to review the possible savings, Koral has a few suggestions, “The math is easy.
-Look at how much your organization has paid in state unemployment insurance taxes for the past five years.
+Look at how much your organization has paid in state unemployment insurance taxes for the past three years.
 Compare that total to the actual unemployment claims you have incurred over the same period.
 Most nonprofits are going to see a figure they would love to have returned to their budgets.”